nkrajew/baseball_proj/README.md

 Next, I split the data into a training and test set based on Season.
 I set seasons 2010-2015 as the training set and seasons 2016 and 2017 as the test set.
 The number of useable seasons is one less than the number of seasons I pulled since the target value is for the "next year".

-*Note: Because I use an Elastic Net model (discussed next) and it can correct for multicollinearity, a separate dataset retianing more features was used to build that model.
-Instead of being normalized, the fetures in this data set were standardized in accordance with the Elastic Net requirements.*
+*Note: Because I used an Elastic Net model (discussed next) which can correct for multicollinearity, a separate dataset retaining more features was created to build that model.
+Instead of being normalized, the features in this dataset were standardized in accordance with the Elastic Net requirements.*

 I tried out six different models and evaluated them on Mean Squared Error (MSE).
 I chose MSE because I wanted the model to be sensitive to outliers since I believe missing out on a really great player could make or break a season. *Side note: MSE is also quicker for learning, however, my dataset is fairly small so I'm not sure there would have been a noticeable difference.*